symbol/symbol-docs/source/guides/transaction/monitoring-a-transaction-status.rst

         :language: bash
         :start-after: #!/bin/sh

 5. Monitor if there is some validation error with the transaction issued.
 When you receive a message from status WebSocket channel, it always means the transaction did not meet the requirements.
-You need to handle the error accordingly, by reviewing the :doc:`error status list <../../api/status-errors>`.
+You need to handle the error accordingly, by reviewing the :ref:`error status list <status-errors>`.

 .. example-code::